Performance Analysis of IEEE 802.11p Preamble Insertion in C-V2X Sidelink Signals for Co-Channel Coexistence: Impact in the free-flow scenario

-the \ac{PRP} is a function of both the interference in current TTI and that in subsequent TTI.
-Please note that the ability of the reference transmitter to sense or not the LTE transmissions in the subsequent TTI is irrelevant, as the IEEE~802.11p transmission has been already started when the LTE-V2X transmission begins.
-The exact expression, reported in Appendix B, includes a triple integral.
-However, approximating the interference as entirely caused by the LTE-V2X transmission that overlaps most with the reference transmission, we obtain
+\ac{PRP} is a function of both the interference in current TTI and that in the subsequent TTI.
+Note that the ability of the reference transmitter to sense or not LTE transmissions in the subsequent TTI is irrelevant, since the IEEE~802.11p transmission has already been started when the LTE-V2X transmission begins.
+The exact expression is given in Appendix B and includes a triple integral.
+However, by approximating the interference as entirely caused by the LTE-V2X transmission that overlaps more with the reference transmission, we obtain

 having defined with

 the PRP in the presence of interference without the sensing procedure (thus, unprotected).
 The derivation of \eqref{eq:PRRsubseqApprox} and \eqref{eq:prrunprotectedCF} is detailed in Appendix B.